Jump to frequently asked questions about:

 Are any groups or individuals favored for admission?

-All Presbyterian College students and graduates who meet the minimum requirements will be granted an interview.
-Presbyterian College students and graduates must meet minimum requirements at the time of application.
-If the minimum requirements are met after all interviews have concluded, Presbyterian College students and graduates will not be granted an interview for this cycle.
-The Presbyterian College Physician Assistant Studies Program encourages all applicants with diverse life experiences to apply.
-Attributes beyond the minimum requirements will be considered during the interview process.
+All Presbyterian College students and graduates who meet the minimum requirements at the time of application will be granted an interview.
+If the minimum requirements are met after all interviews have concluded, Presbyterian College students and graduates will not be granted an interview for the application cycle.

 Is it possible to be accepted if I have a criminal record?